SaiEru/servicehive/README.md

 - Then you will get the Mongodb connected message in the command line

 ### Frontend
--open another terminal
+- open another terminal
--cd client
+- cd client
--npm install
+- npm install
--npm run dev
+- npm run dev
--Then you will the get the deployed localhost link at port {env.PORT}
+- Then you will the get the deployed localhost link at port {env.PORT}

 ## API Endpoints